 These basic principles are consistent with those set forth in the ACR and can be reflected in the ultimate rate design adopted by the Commission in this proceeding in the following fashion:

 1. Commission Goal -- adjust base rate differences among customer classes to reduce the disparity in prices paid for energy.
 This goal is the means to ensure that all rate classes are treated in a clear and consistent manner.
 The bottom line in ensuring fairness in the prices paid by end use customers for all energy purchases in California is to design rates such that the prices paid by any customer, irrespective of rate class, are reflective of the costs imposed on the system by that customer.
-Stated another way, two customers with similar load patterns should pay the same energy price even if one of the customers is in the residential class and the other in the commercial class.
-The fact that these customers have been placed in different classes does not mean that they are not imposing the same cost on the system and thus should pay the same rate for energy.
+Stated another way, two customers with similarly shaped load patterns should pay the same energy price per kilowatthour even if one of the customers is in the residential class and the other in the commercial class.
+The fact that these customers have been placed in different classes does not affect the fact they are imposing the same cost on the system per kilowatthour and thus should pay the same rate for energy.

 2. Commission goal -- promote conservation through the tiering of rates.
 This goal is the means to ensure that rates give the proper price signal.
 In this respect, the Assigned Commissioner’s Ruling advances the tiering of rates as the means to promote conservation.
 From the sample rates set forth in the ACR, however, this approach appears to be confined to the residential and small commercial customers.
-Such approach is too narrowly confined and does not advance the overall of goal of conservation by all consumers in the state.
+Such approach is too narrowly confined and does not advance the overall goal of conservation by all consumers in the state.
 To this end, Enron would recommend that the Commission expand the tiered rates to all customer classes.
 Thus, for example, for the industrial class, some portion of baseline usage (e.g. 90%) could be priced at existing rates, with the rate increase being imposed on the remaining 10% of baseline plus any amounts exceeding baseline.
-Such a tiering gives industrial customers a strong incentive to reduce their usage.
+Such a tiering gives industrial customers a strong incentive to reduce their usage, especially if it is combined with an aggressive demand buy-down and interruption programs administered by the California ISO and/or the Commission..

 3. Commission Goal -- exempt from rate increase residential customers who keep electric usage within 130% of baseline.
 This goal is dictated by ABX1-1.
 The Commission, however, must proceed with caution in its implementation of this goal in order to ensure that it retains the revenue targets dictated by Decision 01-01-082, without an inequitable distribution of the burden.
-In this regard, order to ensure that each customer class bears its full share of responsibility for the rate increase, the Commission cannot allow the revenues which would have been generated by the rate increase but for the exemption for certain residential usage provided under ABX1-1 to be shifted to other rate classes.
-Rather, the revenues loss by the “under 130% of baseline exemption” for residential must be collected from residential usage over 130% of baseline.
+In this regard, in order to ensure that each customer class bears its full share of responsibility for the rate increase, the Commission cannot allow the revenues which would have been generated by the rate increase but for the exemption for certain residential usage provided under ABX1-1 to be shifted to other rate classes.
+Rather, the revenues lost by the “under 130% of baseline exemption” for residential must be collected from residential usage over 130% of baseline.
 The rate increase that is being imposed through Commission Decision 01-01-082 will be a financial challenge for all customers, irrespective of class.
 Cross-subsidization which would require one customer class to pick up the revenue shortfall of another will only serve to enhance that challenge to a point that certain commercial and industrial enterprises will not be able to withstand.